lepisma/lepisma.github.io/_posts/2015-01-14-computer-programs-and-zipf-law.md

 implications, and there maybe more.
 Here is an excerpt from the Wikipedia article on [long tail](http://en.wikipedia.org/wiki/Long_tail)

-*"In his Wired article, Chris Anderson cites earlier research [17] by Erik Brynjolfsson, Yu (Jeffrey) Hu, and Michael D. Smith, who first used a log-linear curve on an XY graph to describe the relationship between Amazon.com sales and sales ranking.
-They found that a large proportion of Amazon.com's book sales come from obscure books that were not available in brick-and-mortar stores.
-They then quantified the potential value of the long tail to consumers.
-In an article published in 2003, these authors showed that, while most of the discussion about the value of the Internet to consumers has revolved around lower prices, consumer benefit (a.k.a. consumer surplus) from access to increased product variety in online book stores is ten times larger than their benefit from access to lower prices online.
-Thus, the primary value of the internet to consumers comes from releasing new sources of value by providing access to products in the long tail."*
+> In his Wired article, Chris Anderson cites earlier research [17] by Erik
+> Brynjolfsson, Yu (Jeffrey) Hu, and Michael D. Smith, who first used a log-linear
+> curve on an XY graph to describe the relationship between Amazon.com sales and
+> sales ranking.
+They found that a large proportion of Amazon.com's book sales
+> come from obscure books that were not available in brick-and-mortar stores.
+They
+> then quantified the potential value of the long tail to consumers.
+In an article
+> published in 2003, these authors showed that, while most of the discussion about
+> the value of the Internet to consumers has revolved around lower prices,
+> consumer benefit (a.k.a. consumer surplus) from access to increased product
+> variety in online book stores is ten times larger than their benefit from access
+> to lower prices online.
+Thus, the primary value of the internet to consumers
+> comes from releasing new sources of value by providing access to products in the
+> long tail.

 Anyway, the exciting thing about living in current time is that we have data.
 Much more than what Zipf had.